-What If the Other Driver Lied on the Police Report After a Crash?
+What if the Other Driver Lied on the Police Report After a Crash?

-The Law Office of Dan Fiorito Aug.
+Aug.
 23, 2025

-Two cars damaged after head-on collision, car crashAfter a car crash, emotions are high, adrenaline is pumping, and memories can be a bit blurry.
-But when the other driver not only remembers clearly, they outright lie on the police report — things can go from bad to worse.
+After a car accident, emotions are high, adrenaline is pumping, and memories can be blurry.
+But when the other driver outright lies on the police report, things can go from bad to worse fast.

-I’ve seen firsthand how a false statement can flip the narrative of an accident and cause serious problems for innocent people just trying to recover from an already traumatic experience.
+I've seen firsthand how a false statement can flip the narrative of an accident and cause serious problems for innocent people trying to recover from an already traumatic experience.
+It can affect your insurance claim, your medical coverage, and your ability to seek fair compensation.

-Why Police Reports Matter After a Crash
+Why Police Reports Matter

 Police reports carry a lot of weight.
 Insurance companies and lawyers often treat them as official accounts of what happened.
 If the other driver lied and their version of events made it into that report, it might look like they’re in the clear while you’re left with the consequences.